Henry Kendall (urban planner)

 Henry Kendall (1903–1983) was a British architect, who worked as an urban planner, in British colonies and former colonies.

 Education

 Between 1922 and 1927, Kendall studied architecture in the University of London.
 In 1928 he had a practicum in urban planning.

 Urban planning career

-Kendall's first appointment outside the British islands was in 1929, as an urban planner, for the office of colonies in Malesia.
+Kendall's first appointment outside the British islands was in 1929, as an urban planner, for the office of colonies in Malaysia.
 He worked there until 1932.
 In 1935, he worked in England.

 British Mandatory Palestine

 Kendall worked for Mandatory Palestine from 1936 until the end of the British mandate in 1948.
 During this era, he was the High Commissioner of Palestine's adviser for urban planning the manager of the Mandatory Palestine transportation Public Works Department and the City Architect of Jerusalem.
 Kendall wrote two of his books about his projects of this era.

 His work for British Mandatory Palestine included the zoning plan of the following cities: